-GPS Logger is a simple App for taking track of your position and your path.
+GPS Logger is a simple App for recording your position and your path.
 You can record your trips, annotate your placemarks along the way, view your position, speed, altitude, direction, and many statistics about your trips.

-It’s an essential, and lightweight GPS tracker focused on accuracy, with an eye to power saving.
+It’s a basic and lightweight GPS tracker focused on accuracy, with an eye to power saving.

 If the GPS location is not active on your phone, activate it.
 Then go in an open area and start GPS Logger;

 - Wait until the app finds the Fix.
-When available, the “GPS FIX” tab will start to show the coordinates of the Fix.
+When available, the “GPS FIX” tab will start to show the GPS coordinates.
 At this point (when possible) we suggest to wait at least another minute before proceed with the next phase, in order to allow the full stabilization of the signal;

-- Click on the “Trackpoints” button of the bottom panel to start recording track points.
+- Click the “Record” button of the bottom panel to start recording track points.
 The button will become red.
-You can anytime toggle on/off the recording process by clicking on that button.
-The button shows the amount of the Trackpoints recorded.
+You can anytime toggle on/off the recording process by clicking this button.
+At the top of the button the app shows the number of Trackpoints recorded.

 Go for a ride!
 Don’t forget your smartphone :P.

 You can go to the “TRACK” tab to view in real time the statistics of your trip;

 - Go to the “TRACKLIST” tab, where you will find the track you have just recorded.
 Tap on the track: an actionbar will appear.
-You can choose to share the track in many ways, view it using an installed external viewer, export it into /GPSLogger folder of your smartphone, or delete it from the tracklist.
+You can choose to share the track in many ways, view it using an installed external viewer, edit the track details, export it into /GPSLogger folder of your smartphone, or delete it from the tracklist.

 - Main menu: click on the upper right 3 dots to open the main menu.
-You can access from here to the settings and the about screen.
+From here you can access the settings, the online help and the about screen.
 Here you can also shut down the app.

 - Main area: this is the main swipeable area.
 The first tab shows the GPS FIX, the second one (TRACK) shows the current active Track statistics, and the third one (TRACKLIST) shows the list of the recorded tracks.